sisinflab-swot/cowl/docs/api/crud/read.rst

 ================

-Cowl delegates locating and loading imported ontologies to the end user via the :struct:`CowlImportLoader` interface.
-Import loaders can be either provided locally to specific objects (such as via :func:`cowl_manager_set_import_loader()`), or you can opt to specify a global import loader via :func:`cowl_set_import_loader`.
+Cowl delegates locating and loading imported ontologies to the end user via the :struct:`CowlImportResolver` interface.
+Import resolvers can be provided to :struct:`CowlManager` instances via :func:`cowl_manager_set_import_resolver()`.
+By default, :struct:`CowlManager` will attempt to resolve imports based on the IRIs of ontologies it is currently responsible for, i.e. those that have been loaded or created through it.
-If you do both, Cowl prioritizes local loaders, as you would expect.

-.. doxygenstruct:: CowlImportLoader
+.. doxygenstruct:: CowlImportResolver

 .. _istream: